-- Found in Chapter 17.96 of the KMC. - Replace the present design standards in the Community Core with the Draft Design Guidelines. - Reorganize the existing Improvements and Standards to include some standards from the Community Core including requirements for: - Trash disposal areas - Surface parking lots - o Screening of roof and ground mounted equipment - Replacement of healthy and mature trees - Streamline the existing design review process by exempting certain projects from - Preapplication Design Review.
+- Found in Chapter 17.96 of the KMC. - Replaces the present design standards in the Community Core with the Draft Design Guidelines. - Reorganize the existing Improvements and Standards that apply to all projects subject to design review and include some standards that only applied to projects in the Community Core such as: - o Trash disposal areas - Surface parking lots - Screening of roof and ground mounted equipment - Replacement of healthy and mature trees - Streamline the existing design review process by exempting certain projects from Preapplication Design Review.
 Projects still subject to Preapplication Design Review include: - Projects with 4 stories or more - Projects on a lot or lots with an area of 11,000 square feet or greater - Preapplication Design Review for exempt projects will be optional at the discretion of the applicant.